Protein Supplements

 Protein Supplements in cEDS

-Protein supplements can be beneficial for individuals with cEDS to help support collagen production and overall tissue health.
+Protein supplements can help support collagen production and repair in individuals with cEDS.
+They can also aid in muscle recovery and maintenance, as well as overall tissue health.
 Whey protein, collagen peptides, and plant-based protein powders are popular options for protein supplementation.

 Supplements for cEDS